clusterio/clusterio/README.md

 To set up the configuration for a new local slave run the following.

-    node client config set slave.name "Local"
+    node slave config set slave.name "Local"
-    node client config set slave.master_token "<token>"
+    node slave config set slave.master_token "<token>"

 This will write a new `config-slave.json` file in the current directory (you can change the location with the `--config` option) with the name and token provided.
 If you are connecting to a remote master server you will also need to set the `slave.master_url` option to that url.

-You can list the config of a slave with the `node client config list` command.
-Use `node client config --help` for more information.
+You can list the config of a slave with the `node slave config list` command.
+Use `node slave config --help` for more information.

 Once the config is set up run the slave with

-    node client start
+    node slave run

 ### Instances